NickMcConnell/AngbandPlus/DaJAngbandReadme121.txt

-  pseudo and stacking for grenades doesn't work correctly possible to randomly teleport onto a trap door sleep monster wakes up sleeping monsters that resist
+  pseudo and stacking for grenades doesn't work correctly possible to randomly teleport onto a trap door sleep monster wakes up sleeping monsters that resist also, that bug that a bunch of effects put monsters to sleep should be fixed now.

 Changelist for DaJAngband 1.2.0